 Trout and redfin are notorious for feeding more aggressively on dawn and dusk.
 So we highly recommend fishing the first and last hours of sunlight.
 With redfin more active in the warmer months and trout more active in the colder months.

 In recent years the reservoir has been heavily stocked with trout fingerlings.
 Use this link to follow Victorian trout stocking programs.
 Check out this video if your after some tips on how to catch recently stocked freshwater fish

-Walking the rockwall can be a little hazardous so be careful.
-I myself have slipped down the rocks and broke my new Shimano Rod and had a few scratches and bruises for quick lapse of concentration.
+This is not a great fishing location for kids.
+Quite often you are required to walk down a challenging rock wall and there isn’t much to keep the kids occupied should the bite be quiet.
+Walking the Rockwall can be very hazardous so be careful.
+I myself have slipped down the rocks and broke my brand new rod and had severe scratches and bruises for quick lapse of concentration.
 Always let others know where you are fishing.
-Also always be on the look out for Brown and Tiger snakes which can be apparent in the immediate area.
+Also always be on the lookout for Brown and Tiger snakes which can be apparent in the immediate area.

 Thank you for reading the Wurdibuloc Reservoir Fishing Guide.
 If you feel this location guide is missing key information or needs any corrections made, then please let us know by emailing our team at firstname.lastname@example.org with specific details in the email.
 Please also feel free to share any fishing pictures you have from this location with us.
 Thank you